 Children can undo all the work a parent has done in training the puppy because a small child is neither firm nor consistent with the pup.
 As long as parents realize that they will need an extra dose of patience, the German Shepherd puppy can grow up side by side with the children and be a source of lasting memories for all.

 We've had German Shepherd's all our lives; grew up with them.
 I come from a family of 5 kids, and then had 2 of my own, and now have 6 grandchildren.
-These dogs are great with kids; very protective and loving.
-They have been used as pillows, cuddle toys and dress up partners.
-They have all been gentle and calm.
-I would never get any other breed.

 I'm with RedHatterB.
 It depends on the dog, not the breed.
 Any dog can turn-to be safe, make sure young children are never unsupervised around ANY dog, and that older children understand the signals a dog gives when about to snap.